 Step 1: Measure Length

-Have your dog stand on all four legs on a flat surface.
-Measure from the tip of the nose to the base of the tail (not the tip of the tail).
-Add 2 to 4 inches to this measurement.
-That is your minimum crate length.
+Get your dog to stand square on all four legs.
+Measure from the tip of their nose to the base of their tail.
+Don't measure to the tip of the tail.
+(Benny's tail alone adds a foot, which would put my 9-year-old lab/pit mix in a crate the size of a minivan).
+Add 2 to 4 inches to that number.
+That's your minimum length.

 Step 2: Measure Height